LukeGrahamLandry/franca/devlog.md

+## Interp (Feb 1)

+Having a linear type system seems very debuggable.
+Every computation is put in a new stack slot and replaced with a Poison when passed to a function.
+Every time you read a value, check if its poison.
+Im sure this is super slow tho.
+Pretty cool tho, already catching stupid things like forgot to implement add, just left builtin body empty, lol.

 ## Tree Sitter (Jan 28)

 I need to figure out what the `•` symbol precicly means in error messages.
 Brackets not in quotes are like s-expression where the first thing in the list is the name of the production and the rest are its arguments.
 I think `•` is a sequence separator.
 So `(call_expr _expr  • tupple)  <-> call_expr(seq(_expr, tupple)`